MarselM90/Stereo-Indicators/README.md

  This project was made possible by the main method of connecting to the webserver's audio stream shown in the "Peakmeter" plugin by Highpoint.

- This plugin was designed with the help of AI for code generation and documentation.
+This plugin was designed with assistance from ChatGPT for code generation and documentation.

+Provided as-is, free for personal and non-commercial use.
+Attribution appreciated.